dk1242/dk1242.github.io/_posts/2025-05-14-Rendering-1M-spheres-1.md

 };
 ```
 ![Triangle](/assets/images/triangle.png)
-Here, `z` coordinate is 0.0 because we are not passing any depth for now, to make it look like 2D.
+Here, z-coordinate is 0.0 because we are not passing any depth for now, to make it appear 2D.

 Now, we need to pass this vertex data to our first stage of graphics pipeline which is vertex shader.
-For that, we need to create a memory buffer on the GPU which is named as Virtual Buffer Object (VBO).
-It can store a large number of vertices in its GPU memory, which gives us the advantage of sending large batches at once not one at a time.
+For that, we need to create a memory buffer on the GPU which is named as Vertex Buffer Object (VBO).
+It can store a large number of vertices in its GPU memory, which gives us the advantage of sending large batches at once rather than one at a time.
 Since this data transfer between CPU and GPU is relatively slow, we'll try to pass as much data as possible at once.
-Once it's in GPU memory, it will be instantly accesible which makes it extremely fast. **Remember this point, we'll take its advantage during our optimization phase for 1 Million spheres.**
+Once it's in GPU memory, it will be instantly accessible which makes it extremely fast. **Remember this point, we'll take advantage of this during our optimization phase for 1 Million spheres.**

 We can generate any buffer using glGenBuffers() and bind them to respective buffer type which is `GL_ARRAY_BUFFER` in this case using glBindBuffer().
 ```cpp